Notice last updated: 18th April 2023.

 Third parties or publicly available sources.
 We may receive personal data about you from various third parties as set out below:

-- Technical Data from analytics providers such as Google and our IT and technical service providers.
+- Technical Data from analytics providers such as Google, Microsoft, and our IT and technical service providers.
+If you require additional information about our IT and technical service providers, please get in touch.

 - Technical and Usage Data from advertising networks and search information providers.